 Still not sure how to increase gift basket prices?

 Your main goal is to know all prices you pay to operate a business.
 Every penny must be accounted.
-It’s also wise to document how much is paid for each product and service according to dates added within a binder, journal, or similar planner.
+It’s also wise to document how much is paid for each product and service according to dates added within a binder, journal, or computer program.

 Another sneaky type of increase is product weight.
 Realizing that a 10 ounce bag of chips is now 8 ounces for the same cost is a price increase.
 Beware of that.

-Schedule a cost review every six months, at a minimum, to stay aware of changes you or a staff member may have been too busy to notice.
+Schedule a cost review every year at a minimum to stay aware of changes you or a staff member may have been too busy to notice.
 I cannot tell you how many times such a review has forced me to find better resources or request discounts from current suppliers.
 Although you may lower your costs in some situations, prices you pay will go up in other categories, and that means the price of gift baskets you make will rise.

 Do not fear increasing your prices.
 If you don’t cover all costs (including your labor), your business doors may close for good.